-BMP/Activity Quantifiable Target/Objective Deadline Presentation of educational material options at District board meeting Approve design for utility bill insert April 30, 2023 Mail approved UBI to all District customers Mail all District customers annually in one mail out Dec.
-31, 2023 Post educational material on website The website is updated annually Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Presentation of educational material options at District board meeting Approve educational material for website(s) April 30, 2023 Post educational material on website The website is updated annually Dec.
 31, 2023

-• End of Permit Term Goal: All customers within the MS4 Operator's jurisdiction will receive educational material annually.
-Updated educational information and the SMWP and GM will be available on the website.
+• End of Permit Term Goal: Updated educational information and the SMWP and GM will be available on the website.

-- Educational material approved annually

-- Educational material distributed annually

-- Educational material posted on website annually
+- Educational material approved annually - Educational material posted on website annually

-6.0 - Monitoring of Progress towards the Benchmark
+4.0 - Monitoring of Progress towards the Benchmark

 The MS4 Operator will continue to monitor progress in achieving the listed benchmark and improving water quality and shall report this progress in each annual report.
 Based on an evaluation of the BMPs chosen for each program element, the MS4 Operator will assess program success and progress towards achieving the benchmark.
 Progress will be reported using program indicators such as number of educational opportunities conducted, number of training sessions held, etc. The MS4 Operator is part of an I-Plan that has been prepared for the watershed.
-The MS4 Operator will continue to monitor progress of stream quality by attending the annual meeting of the BIG.
+The MS4 Operator will continue to monitor progress of stream quality by attending the annual meeting of the Oyster Creek Coalition.
 The MS4 Operator will review the effectiveness of the program to determine the need to change any program elements or BMPs and will make these decisions on an annual basis.
 The clear, specific, and measurable goals for this activity are outlined in the table below.

-BMP/Activity Quantifiable Target/Objective Deadline Prepare annual report Monitor progress towards achieving the benchmark Dec.
+BMP/Activity Quantifiable Target/Objective Deadline iPrenare annual renort Monitor progress towards achieving the benchmark Dec.
 31 every permit year.
 Keep informed on overall watershed progress relative to the bacteria program Dec.
 31 every permit year.

-Part IV - Appendices
+Part III - Appendices